When Is Surgery Right for Rheumatoid Arthritis?

 There are several things you can do to lower your risk of complications during surgery and improve your recovery.

-- Report any discomfort with urination to your doctor.
-If you have a urinary infection, it should be treated before the surgery.
+- If it hurts to pee, tell your doctor.
+If you have a urinary tract infection, it should be treated before the surgery.

 - Eat a healthy, balanced diet.
 This will give you the energy and nutrition you need to heal faster.

 - Exercise.
-People with a higher fitness level do better after surgery.
+People who are fit do better after surgery.

 - If you smoke, quit!
 Stopping smoking reduces the risk of complications from surgery.

 - Prepare your home.
-You will need someone to help you with cooking, cleaning, and shopping while you are recovering.
-Make your home fall-proof by taping down loose carpets or electrical cords.
+You will need someone to help you with cooking, cleaning, and shopping while you recover.
+To make falls less likely, tape down loose carpets or electrical cords.